The Silver Swan Story

 Read here about the maintenance of the Silver Swan.

-We are proud and honoured to have such a beautiful object in our collection, a true 18th century robot that delights with every move all of us here at The Bowes Museum and all our visitors!
+The Bowes Museum is extremely proud and honoured to have such a beautiful object in its collection, a true 18th century robot that delights everyone with every graceful move.

 By Leo Rotaru, Marketing Assistant